 - 1-800 Contacts in defense of claims by the Federal Trade Commission asserting antitrust challenges to trademark settlements, including at trial before an Administrative Law Judge, as well as numerous nationwide class actions asserting similar antitrust claims.

-- NCAA in defense of a nationwide class action against antitrust and intellectual property claims relating to NCAA rules that allegedly preclude collegiate basketball and football athletes from being paid for the alleged use of their name, image and likeness.
+- NCAA at trial in defense of a nationwide class action against antitrust and intellectual property claims relating to NCAA rules that allegedly preclude collegiate basketball and football athletes from being paid for the alleged use of their name, image and likeness.
 O’Bannon v.
 NCAA (In re Student-Athlete Name and Licensing Litigation)

-Mr. Raphael graduated magna cum laude from Harvard Law School, where he was the Commencement Speaker, and assisted the Office of the Prosecutor at the International Criminal Tribunal for the Former Yugoslavia in The Hague.
+Mr. Raphael graduated magna cum laude from Harvard Law School, where he was the commencement speaker, and assisted the Office of the Prosecutor at the International Criminal Tribunal for the Former Yugoslavia in The Hague.
 Mr. Raphael received his undergraduate degree, summa cum laude, from the University of Pennsylvania where he was elected to Phi Beta Kappa.